 Learning is lifelong and education is multi-purpose.
-As equalizers, schools promote social justice, shape society, and give individuals tools for problem-solving, flexible thinking, and logical reasoning to make connections and applications in the real world.
+As equalizers, schools and colleges promote social justice, shape society, and give individuals tools for problem-solving, flexible thinking, and logical reasoning to make connections and applications in the real world.
 Learning must not only be a source to expand one's intellect but also being recreational, joyous, therapeutic, and experiential, a stairway to growth, wisdom, and understanding of one’s and others' beliefs, values, and ethos.
 Education must teach kindness, perseverance, a growth-mindset, risk-taking, focus, and provide one with a firm yet gentle foundation to understand and interact with the world around us.

 Hattennoki gives me opportunities to:

 Deliver programs and workshops to schools, colleges, institutions, leaders, corporates, educators, parents, and children in the following areas: learning, memory, focus, retention, engagement, Mathematics, English language, social-emotional learning, education, and parenting